johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

 {% include image.html name="gamma-ramp32.png" alt="Figure 2 &mdash; Evenly-spaced greyscale bars in terms of perceptual light intensity" caption="Figure 2 &mdash; Evenly-spaced greyscale bars in terms of perceptual light intensity (<a href=\"https://github.com/johnnovak/johnnovak.site/blob/master/blog/files/2016-09-21/src/gammaramp.nim\">Nim source code</a>)" captionAlign="center" width="100%" %}

-On which image does the gradiation appear more even?
+On which image does the gradation appear more even?
 It's the second one!
 But why is that so?
 We have just established that in the first image the bars are evenly (*linearly*) spaced in terms of emitted light intensity between the darkest black and brightest white your monitor is capable of reproducing.
-But why don't we see that as a nice even gradiation from black to white then?
-And what is being displayed on the second image that we *perceive* as a linear gradiation?
+But why don't we see that as a nice even gradation from black to white then?
+And what is being displayed on the second image that we *perceive* as a linear gradation?

 The answer lies in the response of the human eye to light intensity, which is *non-linear*.
 One the first image, the **difference** between the nominal light